Predatory, illegal car loans placing Kiwis in financial hardship

 “It's not about what is the best car for you, in some cases it is about how much they can get out of a person, a borrower to ratchet up that loan so there is as much commission, or kick back, as possible,” CLCA’s Law Reform Coordinator Karen Hodgson says.

-One of the complaints authorities budgeters can go to is the Financial Services Complaints Limited.
+One of the complaints authorities budgeters can go to is Financial Services Complaints Limited.

 CEO Susan Taylor says for the year ending 30 June the FSCL had a 37% rise in complaints.